Kummuh: Iron Age

 Most of the information about Kummuh comes from Assyrian sources.
 From the beginning of the 9th to the middle of the 8th centuries, Kummuh seems to have remained a peaceful tributary state allied with Assyria.

+Assyrian sources refer to both the land and its capital city by the same name.
+Urartian sources refer to it as Kummaha.
+The name is also attested in at least one local royal inscription dating to the 8th century BCE.